arcbtc/1.21/arduino-libaries/README.md

-# All the arduino libaries needed
+# All the arduino libraries needed

 Libary files can just be copied into you "Arduino" "Library" folder (GxEPD2 and ArduinoJson will have to be unzipped first)